seal-hub/Timestump/README.md

 SLE = set()

 for S1, S2 in pairs:
-    if S1 not in initFrame and S2 in finalFrame and (not S1.isLiveRegion or S1.isClickable):
+    if S1 not in initFrame and S2 in finalFrame and isContainer(S2,S1) and (not S1.isLiveRegion or S1.isClickable):
         SLE.add(S1)

 return SLE